programmfabrik/fylr-plugin-geo-json-public/README.md

 ```

 This will enable the use of the **satellite-streets-v12** map style across the application.
-Additionally, any custom map can be set as the **default map**, ensuring it is loaded by default in all map views.

 ---

 ### Basic Example: Custom Style with OSM Tiles

-The following example shows how to define a custom style using free OpenStreetMap tiles and a set of points (Madrid and Barcelona):
+The following example shows how to define a custom style using free OpenStreetMap tiles:

 ```json
 {